In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 to accelerate the Cranial Sea as it approaches the axon.

-This 'Tornado Effect' creates a high-velocity ionic shell around the axon core,
+This 'Tornado Effect' creates an ionic shell around the axon core,

 maximising electromagnetic induction.